DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

     Azure AI Search doesn't monitor individual user access to content on the search service.
 If you require this level of monitoring, you need to implement it in your client application.

-The [diagnostic logs for Azure AI Search](https://learn.microsoft.com/en-us/azure/search/monitor-azure-cognitive-search) are stored in Azure Monitor (Log Analytics Workspace) where ADP and the delivery projects will be able to gain insights such as: latency, errors, and usage of the search service.
+The [diagnostic logs for Azure AI Search](https://learn.microsoft.com/en-us/azure/search/monitor-azure-cognitive-search) are stored in Azure Monitor (Log Analytics Workspace).
+This allows ADP and the delivery projects to gain insights into aspects such as latency, errors, and usage of the search service.

 ### Deployment of Azure AI Search

-Azure AI Search service will only be deployed as a common service for use by any of Delivery Projects.
-For self service creation and updating of the Azure AI Search Components, developers will be able to use ADP powershell scripts and JSON definition file to create these components with X repository which will ensure that the components are created in a consistent manner across all projects and environments using Azure Pipelines.
+The Azure AI Search service will be deployed as a common service for use by all Delivery Projects.
+For self-service creation and updating of the Azure AI Search Components, developers will be able to use ADP PowerShell scripts and a JSON definition file.
+These components will be created within the X repository, ensuring that the components are consistently created across all projects and environments using Azure Pipelines.

 #### Token replacement